damnever/luci-app-vpn-nftset/README.md

+dnsmasq-full could be optional, but it is required :D.
-**Use with caution**: not finished but usable, you may need to configure the firewall and other things as well.
+You may need to configure the firewall and other things as well.

 ```
 cd openwrt-sdk-*